Beee4life/acf-city-selector/README.md

 * javascript / jquery
 * css

+### Support

+If you run into bugs or have questions, please post them on [Github](https://github.com/Beee4life/acf-city-selector/issues).

 ### Credit

 I got the idea for this plugin through [Fabrizio Sabato](https://github.com/fab01) who was giving support in the issue list of another ACF plugin  on Github, which can be found [here](http://www.deskema.it/en/articles/multi-level-country-state-city-cascading-select-wordpress).